jlnerd/JLpyUtils/README.md

 #### JLpyUtils.ML.preprocessing
 Functions related to preprocessing/feature engineering for machine learning

-The main class of interest is the ```JLpyUtils.ML.preprocessing.feat_eng_pipe``` class, which iterates through a standard feature engineering sequence and saves the resulting engineered data.
+The main class of interest is the ```JLpyUtils.ML.preprocessing.Preprocessing_pipe``` class, which iterates through a standard preprocessing sequence and saves the resulting engineered data.
 The standard sequence is:

 1. LabelEncode.categorical_features
 2. Scale.continuous_features